In Balance Energy

 Engineering Recommendation G98

-Grid Connections for Micro-Generators including Solar PV Systems and Elecricity Storage Systems in the UK.
+Grid Connections for Micro-Generators including Solar PV Systems and Electricity Storage Systems in the UK.
 Under 16Amps Per Phase, grid synchronised.

 BSI - PAS 63100:2024 - Protection Against Fire of Battery Energy Storage Systems for use in Dwellings